img1920*460

 • What certificate do we have?

-• What is the CRI of FINELED LIGHTING ?
+• What is the Color Rendering Index (CRI) of FINELED LIGHTING?

 In the simplest terms, a light-emitting diode (LED) is a semiconductor device that emits light when an electric current is passed through it.
 Light is produced when the particles that carry the current (known as electrons and holes) combine together within the semiconductor material.
 Since light is generated within the solid semiconductor material, LEDs are described as solid-state devices.
 The term solid-state lighting, which also encompasses organic LEDs (OLEDs), distinguishes this lighting technology from other sources that use heated filaments (incandescent and tungsten halogen lamps) or gas discharge (fluorescent lamps).